 Missing credentials: Some views are published with embedded credentials.
 You may receive the above error if the embedded credentials are now out-of-date, or if the view was republished without the embedded credentials.

 Database temporarily down: If the view has a live database connection and the database was temporarily down when the subscription was being generated, you might receive the above error.

 Background process timeout: By default, the background process that handles subscriptions times out after 30 minutes.
 In the majority of cases, this is plenty of time.
 However, if the background process is handling an extraordinarily large and complex dashboard, that may not be enough time.
 You can check the Background Tasks for Non Extracts admin view to see if that's the case.
 To increase the timeout threshold, use the tabadmin option subscriptions.timeout.

 If you can see a view on Tableau Server and it has a subscription icon () in the upper right corner, you can subscribe to it.

-Two things need to be in place for you to subscribe to a view: Tableau Server needs to be correctly configured (described in Set Up Subscriptions) and the view you're subscribing to must either have embedded credentials for its data source or not rely on credentials at all.
+Two things need to be in place for you to subscribe to a view: Tableau Server needs to be correctly configured (described in Set Up a Server for Subscriptions) and the view you're subscribing to must either have embedded credentials for its data source or not rely on credentials at all.
 Examples of the latter include a workbook that connects to an extract that isn't being refreshed, or a workbook whose data is in a file that was included with the workbook at publish time.
-Embedding credentials is a step that happens in Tableau Desktop (see the Tableau Desktop help for details).
+Embedding credentials is a step that happens in Tableau Desktop (see the Tableau Help for details).

 No subscription icon

-You may also be able to see a view but be unable to subscribe to it (no subscription icon) if Tableau Server is configured for trusted authentication.
-See Subscription Requirements for more information.
+- Tableau Server is configured for trusted authentication: You may also be able to see a view but be unable to subscribe to it (no subscription icon) if Tableau Server is configured for trusted authentication.
+See Ensure Access to Subscriptions for more information.